 Substitutions

-> To make this vegan, use a vegan Massaman curry paste like this curry paste from Maesri, which appears to be vegan.
-Massaman curry pastes usually contain shrimp paste, like the one I link to in my recipe card by Mae Ploy.
+✔ This Massaman Curry recipe is vegetarian if you use a Massaman curry paste like this curry paste from Maesri, which appears to be vegan.
+Massaman curry pastes usually contain shrimp paste, like the one I link to in the Ingredients section by Mae Ploy.

 > Want to add protein?
 Tofu is a good protein source for Massaman curry.
 If I wasn't allergic, I would add it.
 You can also add chicken if you're not looking for a vegetarian or vegan dish.